-- tiredness - skin irritation in the treated area (e.g. redness, dryness and itching, weeping skin, scaling or sometimes skin breakdown (sores)) - dry mouth and throat due to loss of saliva (called xerostomia) - changed taste (usually a loss of taste or sometimes an unpleasant taste in the mouth) - pain on swallowing or difficulty with swallowing - losing weight weeks after your last radiation therapy session, your doctor will usually order a PET scan to make sure the cancer has completely gone.
-If the cancer has not gone away after radiation therapy, or comes back in the future, you may still be able to have surgery to try to remove the cancer.
+- tiredness which lasts the duration of treatment and continues for a month after treatment ends - skin irritation in the treated area (e.g. redness, dryness and itching, weeping skin, scaling or sometimes skin breakdown (sores)) - dry mouth and throat due to loss of saliva (called xerostomia) - changed taste (usually a loss of taste or sometimes an unpleasant taste in the mouth) - pain on swallowing or difficulty with swallowing - thick secretions from the nose and mouth - changes to smell (usually a loss of smell or an offensive and unpleasant smell) - weight loss

-Most side effects are short lived and may go away within 4-6 weeks of finishing radiation therapy.
+Most side effects are short term and go away within 8 weeks of finishing radiation therapy.

 Some side effects may last for months after you finish radiation therapy and some may be permanent.

 Once your radiation therapy ends, you will have regular follow-up appointments so your cancer care team can check your recovery and monitor any side effects that you may have.
-About 12
+About 12 weeks after your last radiation therapy session, your doctor will usually order a PET scan to make sure the cancer has completely gone.
+If the cancer has not gone away after radiation therapy, or comes back in the future, you may still be able to have surgery to try to remove the cancer.